Please click on the following links or scroll down.

 Fortunately, his next call was to Oxford University Press, which had the foresight to see the influence that this book would have!
 Oxford has now published over a dozen books by Aaron Minsky and other publishers have come on board.
 His music is widely considered "standard repertoire" and is taught and performed on stages and at universities and schools around the world!

 Below you will find pictures and explanations about each of Minsky's books published by Oxford University Press (unless otherwise indicated).
-The books are listed in order of publication from first to last.
+The books are listed in order of publication from first to latest.
 Books that have been recorded by Minsky have links at the bottom of their descriptions to the Von Cello Store where they can be purchased.

 Ten International Cello Encores